Chapter 1. Overview of security hardening in RHEL

 Unused services and open ports

-A full installation of Red Hat Enterprise Linux 8 contains more than 1000 applications and library packages.
+A full installation of RHEL contains more than 1000 applications and library packages.
 However, most server administrators do not opt to install every single package in the distribution, preferring instead to install a base installation of packages, including several server applications.